GliaX/tourniquet/quality_control/Readme.md

 **Material Specs**

 Here are the [Material Specs](tourniquet_nonprint_material_specs.pdf) for non-printed materials needed.
 These materials were sourced in Canada, so there will be differences based on your location, but please adhere to the quality of these materials as much as possible, especially with the inner strap.
-Here is the [Inner Strap Tensile Test](inner_strap_tensile_test.pdf) we did to determine the strength of the inner strap needed.

 **Backplate Tester**